National-Digital-Twin/VISTA/frontend/dev/RUN_SERVICES.md

 ## Prerequisites required to run the services

 You will need to build images for the services listed above locally with specific tags to be able to run them using the docker compose.

+The Secure agent graph is a docker image that needs to be built with the tag `paralog/secure-agent-graph`.
+The docker file to build the image can be found in this directory.
+Before building the image you will need to generate a personal access token (classic) on GitHub and run the following command to login to the GitHub container registry `echo <my-pat-token> | docker login ghcr.io -u <my-username> --password-stdin

 The Smart cache paralog API can be found [here](https://github.com/National-Digital-Twin/smart-cache-paralog-api) and needs to be built with the tag `smart-cache-paralog-api`.